Shogant/WeatherApp/README.md

 ---

 ## About The App:
-I know you dont need one, but here we are, so might as well check it out.. \n This weather app provides daily weather information for any city, including temperature, wind speed, humidity, and a location map view.
+I know you dont need one, but here we are, so might as well check it out..

+This weather app provides daily weather information for any city, including temperature, wind speed, humidity, and a location map view.
 It also offers a 5-day weather forecast with graphical trends and fun interactive features to make the experience engaging.